renber/QuIterables/README.md

 QuIterables tries to lazy-evaluate your expressions as much as possible, so expression evaluation can be deferred up to the point where you actually request an item or final result.
 In contrast to other Java query libraries it is fully type-safe.

-This repository is automatically built and tested with Travis CI:<br/>
+This repository is automatically built and tested with Travis CI:<br>
 ![build status](https://api.travis-ci.org/renber/QuIterables.svg?branch=master)

 # Usage